Top Healthcare Marketing Tips for 2024

 Staying on top of social media doesn’t seem like a priority.
 A mindset shift could ease your feelings of being overwhelmed with tasks to complete.
-Instead of looking at social media as a tiresome, energy depleting chore, see it for what it really is: a digital window/ direct digital channel to your patients.
+Instead of looking at social media as a tiresome, energy-depleting chore, see it for what it really is: a digital window to your patients.

 Do you need more reasons why social media is important in healthcare?
 Let’s take a look at some numbers:

-- 75% of Americans use social media to research their health symptoms
+- 75 percent of Americans use social media to research their health symptoms

-- 80% of internet users are searching for health information
+- 80 percent of internet users are searching for health information

-- 72% of all internet users are active on social media
+- 72 percent of all internet users are active on social media

 Facebook is a must no matter your specialty, thanks to its high level of targeting.
 This is exactly why it works so well for local practices.
 LinkedIn is highly effective for positioning yourself as an industry expert or for sharing research with colleagues.
 If you are a plastic surgeon, dentist or dermatologist, Instagram’s visual focus makes it ideal for posting “Before and After” images.

 Pinterest is another image-heavy platform.
-But with an 80% female audience, it’s more suitable for pediatricians, OB-GYN and nutritionists.
+But with an 80 percent female audience, it’s more suitable for pediatricians, OB-GYN, and nutritionists.

 Once you learn the ins and outs of your chosen platform, you can easily streamline your social media healthcare marketing.
 Over time, you should also invest in building relationships with influencers who can showcase your products and share your company message.
 Not sure where to start?
 Read our ”Ultimate Guide to Influencer Marketing.”